-We also invite everyone to share their favourite books in the comments and social media with a hashtag #summersaltbookclub.
+We also invite everyone to share their favorite books in the comments and social media with the hashtag #summersaltbookclub.

 August – girl power month!

 Revolution from Within: A Book of Self-Esteem by Gloria Steinem

 The iconic feminist’s book is a great starter read for anyone who’s looking to learn more about women’s issues, have some insights into the history of that, and well – learn about feminism.
 It is not a dry or a preachy read as some might expect, so if that’s what’s holding you back from picking up this book – do not worry.